Shaku-Med/music/README.md

 ### [https://msic.vercel.app]

 OR

-# download the app in the
+# DOWNLOAD THE APP FOR WINDOWS

-The music file is the app.
+_music ssetup 2.00_ is the app. click and download to test it out.